-MDNA55 is being initially developed for the treatment of rGBM.
+MDNA55 has been initially developed for the treatment of rGBM.
 Using current treatment paradigms, most GBM patients experience tumor recurrence/progression after standard first line treatment.
 Treatment options for patients with rGBM are very limited and the outcome is generally unsatisfactory.
 Specifically, chemotherapy regimens for recurrent or progressive GBM have been unsuccessful, producing toxicity without benefit.
 As overall survival remains dismal, novel anti-cancer modalities, with greater tumor specificity, more robust cytotoxic mechanisms and novel delivery techniques are needed for the treatment of recurrent GBM.

-MDNA55 is one such novel therapeutic that provides a targeted treatment approach whereby tumor cells are more sensitive to the toxic effects of the drug than normal cells.
-When combined with a novel precision delivery to the brain using CED, treatment with MDNA55 could be an ideal approach for the treatment of rGBM and other brain tumors that over-express the IL4R.
+MDNA55 is one such novel therapeutic that is intended to provide a targeted treatment approach whereby tumor cells are more sensitive to the toxic effects of the drug than normal cells.
+When combined with a novel precision delivery to the brain using CED, a single administration of MDNA55 could be an ideal approach for the treatment of rGBM and other brain tumors that over-express the IL4R.
 Cells that do not express the IL4R target do not bind to MDNA55 and are, therefore, not subject to the effects of the toxic payload.